 Take time for fun and laughter.
 Few things will make you feel better about yourself than laughter and fun.
 Your family will beam as you take time to play and laugh with them (regardless of their ages).
 Plan events that are completely spontaneous and possibly even out-of-character for you.

-If your relationship with God has not been empowering you in the way that you would desire, He is willing to help renew your joy and confidence today.
+If your relationship with God has not been empowering you in the way that you would desire, he is willing to help renew your joy and confidence today.
 Trying to measure up to your perfect image of a mother will only make you feel like a failure.
 Parenting is not about being perfect.
 You can rest in God's acceptance of you and parent out of that assurance.
 You will feel better about yourself, more excited about your future, more grateful for those you love, and more enthusiastic about your faith.
-If you're not sure where to start, spiritual breathing (as described below), is a great way to rely on God throughout your day.